Azure/azure-sdk-for-js/samples/frameworks/electron/ts/README.md

 - See https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app
   to register a new application in the Azure Active Directory.
 - Note down the client id and tenant id from the above step.
-  You will need to set these in the .env file below.
+  You will need to set these in the constants.ts file later.

 For Electron we also need to configure platform settings correctly, and we will use `msal://` as the custom scheme.
 To set that up in your app registration: